2025 World's 50 Best Restaurants: Complete Rankings

 The 2025 World's 50 Best Restaurants list ranks 100 dining destinations across 32 countries and 63 cities.
 Maido in Lima, Peru holds the top position, followed by Asador Etxebarri in Spain and Quintonil in Mexico City.
 The list represents a complete refresh from the previous edition, with all 100 venues being new entrants.

 This edition shows significant geographic diversity, with representation spanning 32 countries and 63 cities worldwide.
 Lima claims two spots in the top 10 with Maido at number one and Kjolle at number nine.
 European restaurants hold strong positions, including Asador Etxebarri (Spain, #2), DiverXO (Spain, #4), Alchemist (Denmark, #5), Sézanne (Japan, #7), and Table - Bruno Verjus (France, #8).
 Asian and Latin American destinations feature prominently throughout the rankings.
-The complete turnover from the previous year's list—which was topped by Viña VIK—marks a notable shift in the selection methodology or criteria.
+The complete turnover from the previous year's list; which was topped by Viña VIK; marks a notable shift in the selection methodology or criteria.

 Maido in Lima takes the top spot on the 2025 World's 50 Best Restaurants list, leading a completely refreshed ranking of 100 establishments.
-This edition shows a dramatic shift from 2024, when Viña VIK held the number one position—every single venue from last year's list has been replaced.
-The geographic spread is wide, covering 32 countries and 63 cities, with Peru, Spain, and Mexico claiming multiple positions in the top 10.
+This edition shows a dramatic shift from 2024, when Viña VIK held the number one position; every single venue from last year's list has been replaced.
+The geographic spread is wide, covering 32 countries and 63 cities, with Peru, Spain, Mexico claiming multiple positions in the top 10.
 If you're planning travel around these rankings, note that the complete turnover suggests evolving selection criteria worth understanding before booking.

 Quick Facts